-W DEF
+🐨 DEF

-Select WDEF to obtain maximum air flow to the windshield.
-Rotate the temperature control knob into the RED area for the air temperature required to defrost.
-Rotate the knob to increase the air flow.
+Select W DEF to obtain maximum air flow to the windshield.
+Rotate the temperature control into the RED area for the air temperature required to defrost.
+Rotate the S control to increase the air flow.

 Heating and Air Conditioning System